brodavi/p2p-todo/README.md

 3) The database id.
 You can create and use multiple databases (stored via [level-browserify](https://www.npmjs.com/package/level-browserify)), or optionally enter 'memdb' to use a non-persistent in-memory database ([memdb](https://www.npmjs.com/package/memdb)).

 * Hitting 'Cancel' will create/use a level database with id 'default'

+### TODO philosophy

+Aside from the standard 'done' and 'delete', I have added a 'priority' option.
+By default, a todo has priority and is featured in the center of the page.
+If you click the down-arrow, it will become 'de-prioritized'.
+The idea being that I tend to have too many todo items, and I just want to focus on the top 5 or so.
+So I would keep all of my todos de-prioritized, and every day just pick the ones I think I can get done by clicking the up-arrow to prioritize them.